Things You Should Know: Engagement Ring Metals, and All Things Hypoallergenic

 White gold often contains considerable amounts of nickel, so although it makes beautiful jewelry, it isn’t hypoallergenic.
 White, rose, and yellow gold may also have traces of other metal alloy types.
 Don’t be afraid to get specific with your questions when making a jewelry purchase.

-The safest metal to wear for those who may have sensitive skin or know allergies is platinum.
+The safest metal to wear for those who may have sensitive skin or known allergies is platinum.
+Platinum engagement rings are the most hypoallergenic rings.
 Platinum used for jewelry is comprised of 95% pure platinum and 5% iridium.
 It is typically a lot less likely that platinum is the cause of allergies.
 This is why it is a common and popular choice for engagement rings and other jewelry.
 Platinum is also a dense and durable metal, so it is a great choice for everyday wear.
 Platinum can be a great choice, however it can be more expensive than other metals like 14kt gold and 18kt gold.
 Be sure to keep these factors in mind when selecting platinum for your jewelry.

 Some things you can do to prevent known or potential allergic reactions to your jewelry are: